Odorjocy/ImOrg/Readme.md

 to share them with my family and friends.
 I wrote this tiny program to organize the photos into subfolders like Family, Friends, Print, etc...
 I've been learning programming for a while and this is my first working software.
 After reading the code, you can guess that I'm more like a scripter than a programmer.
 I want to learn and build applications like this.
-I would appreciate it if you are an experienced programmer and want to make suggestions.## Further plans
+I would appreciate it if you are an experienced programmer and want to make suggestions.

+## Further plans

 - General bugfixes
 - General refactoring to make the code less "spaghetti"
-- I'm planning to replace tKinter with PyQT
+- I'm planning to replace tKinter with PyQT - Done
-- Make the app responsive
+- Make the app responsive - Partialy done
-- Rework the image resizing
+- Rework the image resizing - Done
-- Make the app object-oriented
+- Make the app object-oriented - Done, but not perfect
 - Implementing further features like
   - Saving the session
   - Handling large amounts of pictures